 A Dietitian is an expert in food and nutrition.
-They give dietary advice, help promote healthy eating habits and develop specific diets for people
+Dietitians give dietary advice, help promote healthy eating habits and develop specific diets for people.

 Dietitians translate the science of nutrition into everyday information about food for health and well being.
 They can treat the individual or work with population groups; working by both prevention and treatment.